 After enduring the lengthy process of applying for Social Security Disability benefits, you might be tempted to think that the SSA would cut you a check on the spot for all of your back pay and your first month’s benefit.
 It would be nice if things worked that way, but the truth is, they don’t.

 Unfortunately, Social Security disability claimants typically have to wait one to two months after approval before they will see their first Social Security Disability monthly payment.
 In most cases, it will take even longer for you to receive your back pay.
 Fortunately, any time that passes between approval and your first benefit payment should be reflected in your back pay.

 If you haven’t started receiving your Social Security Disability benefits within 90 days of approval, contact the SSA.
-For faster results, have your Social Security Disability lawyer contact the SSA.
+For faster results, have your Social Security Disability lawyer or disability advocate contact the SSA.
 As you’ve probably discovered by now, a Social Security disability lawyer can often navigate the (often confusing) red tape much faster than a claimant can.
 It’s in your Social Security lawyer’s best interests to take the time to ensure that you receive your benefits in a timely manner, as his or her fees are tied directly to your back pay.